An expert guided History and Heritage Tour of the Fullerton Hotel, Sydney’s former GPO at Martin Place and one of the City’s most beautiful buildings.

 There are many surprises to come while on this tour!
 Find out how it became the centre of information and communication for the early colony of Sydney and then later for Australia.
 All will be revealed before the tour ends with a scrumptious afternoon tea.

 With thanks to the Fullerton Hotel and guides Sofi Lidgren and Alex Kelly.

-This event is sold out.
+- Wednesday 3 May – SOLD OUT.
 Email us to add your name to the waiting list.

 For any enquiries or further information, contact Sofi Lidgren on 0430622777 or via firstname.lastname@example.org